 - Property type (single-family vs. multi-family, commercial, mixed-use) can influence how aggressively lenders weigh your DSCR.

-In competitive real estate markets, meeting or exceeding DSCR benchmarks positions you as a less risky borrower.
+In competitive real estate markets, meeting or exceeding DSCR loan requirements positions you as a less risky borrower.
 When lenders trust you, you can negotiate for more favorable terms like lower origination fees, better interest rates, or faster approval times.
-Overall, prioritizing DSCR is a powerful way to secure sustainable, long-term financing.
+Overall, prioritizing DSCR loan requirements is a powerful way to secure sustainable, long-term financing.

 DSCR vs. Traditional Mortgages

-Here’s how DSCR loans compare to traditional mortgage options:
+Here’s how DSCR loans compare to traditional mortgage options under DSCR loan requirements:

 Key Metrics | DSCR Loan Requirement | Traditional Mortgage |